By Abraham Torres and Cheryl Diaz

 Access doesn’t buy happiness

-unless you let it.
+unless you let it, unless you connect,

 Maybe the missing link to a balanced life is not simply being authentic, but being able to connect, to open up, share, and directly address your issues with people who’ve been on the same journey.